bhawley45/DroppinTilted/README.md

 ## Overview

  Embark on a magical journey through the world of Droppin' Tilted (single level), a physics puzzle game where your wits and dexterity are put to the test.
 Travel through a multitude(4) of lands, unearthing no secrets (maybe?) as you decide the fate of your specific instance of this masterpiece of game.

+ The adventure is simple but fun, you control the pitch and roll of the entire maze platform with W A S D keys.
+Your goal is to guide the ball through different sections of the maze and find the goal.
+Right now there's only a single level (minigolf) but more levels to come in a complete project revamp.

+ Bonus Challenge: Try not to get lagged out by the park flower beds... or jumpscared?

 ## Features